voytovichs/room-of-requirement/README.md

 # Room of Requirement

 >It is a room that a person can only enter when they have real need of it.
-Sometimes it is there, and sometimes it is not, but when it appears, it is always equipped for the seeker's needs
+Sometimes it is there, and sometimes it is not, but when it appears, it is always equipped for the seeker's needs.
+>

-Dobby explaining to Harry Potter the abilities of the Room of Requirement
+>*Dobby explaining to Harry Potter the abilities of the Room of Requirement*

 ## Motivation
 Programs are complex.
 Mind is limited.
 Mighty tools of useful abstraction and simple in use are our remedies.